How To Secure & Streamline Your Digital Life With A Password Manager

-- Sign into the password manager on all of your devices.
+Sign in to the password manager on all of your devices.
 If you’re only using a password manager on one of your devices, you’ll miss out on functionality.
-This usually entails signing in via web browser on a desktop and downloading an app on your mobile devices.
+This usually entails signing in via a web browser on a desktop and downloading an app on your mobile devices.

 Use two-factor authentication (2FA).
 This is a security measure that you should be using for all of your important accounts.
 It adds an additional layer of protection on top of your master password, to confirm that it’s in fact you attempting to login.
 There are different 2FA protocols, but they typically involve texting or emailing you a unique confirmation code to enter after you enter the correct password.